Key Takeaways

 - The trend toward specialized, compact models in high-stakes domains suggests that "bigger" AI is not always "better" when stakes are clinical.

-Google's medical imaging model, MedGemma, moved from version 1.0 to 1.5 on April 8, 2026, with three major upgrades.
-The headline: an 11% accuracy improvement on 3D MRI classification tasks.
+Google's medical imaging model, MedGemma, moved from version 1.0 to 1.5 on January 12, 2026, with three major upgrades.
+The headline change: MRI disease-finding classification accuracy improved by roughly 14 percentage points over the prior version—from about 51% to 65%—with similar gains on certain CT and longitudinal imaging tasks.
+These gains are based on internal benchmarks across multiple disease categories in MRI and CT, not a single monolithic 3D MRI metric.
 But the real clinical improvements are the new capabilities the model now supports.

 First, the model can now reason across three-dimensional medical scans, not just individual 2D slices.
 When a radiologist reviews an MRI, they're looking at a stack of thin images—think of a CT scan as a sequence of X-ray cross-sections.
 MedGemma 1.5 processes this entire 3D volume as one coherent image, spotting abnormalities that only become obvious when you look at how they span across multiple slices and planes.